Basic Configuration Server to Avoid Hardcoding in iOS Applications

 npm install express mysql body-parser --save

 I started by defining the project structure.
-I would like to keep it simple but also to have it nicely organized.
+I wanted to keep it simple yet nicely organized.
 I created a main server.js

 folder with the following sub-folders: